PlagueHO/Workshop-ARM-Templates/README.md

 ## Workshop Scenario

-In this workshop we want to create three almost identical environments for hosting Web Apps: _Dev_, _Test_ and _Prod_.
+In this workshop in Section 1-3, we want to create three almost identical environments for hosting Web Apps: _Dev_, _Test_ and _Prod_.

 Each environment will be in its own Resource Group and will contain: